ElectroDrome/core65x/README.md

 ## 🤖 Credits

-Built with solder, spreadsheets, and passion by **Andreas Potthoff** and contributors
+Built with solder, spreadsheets, and passion by **Andreas Potthoff** and contributors.
 Conceptual guidance, documentation, and digital support: Microsoft **Copilot**